zenstackhq/zenstack/docs/get-started/next-js.md

 const options: RequestHandlerOptions = {
     async getServerUser(req: NextApiRequest, res: NextApiResponse) {
+        // If you're using next-auth, current user can be fetched like:
+        //     import { authOptions } from '@api/auth/[...nextauth]';
+        //     const session = await unstable_getServerSession(req, res, authOptions);
+        //     return session?.user;
+        //
-        // TODO: return User object for current session, the concrete logic
+        // Otherwise implement logic to return the user object for the current
-        // depends on how you authenticate users and maintain sessions.
-        // Database can be accessed with "service.db" },
+        // session.
+Database can be accessed with: "service.db".
+    },
 };
 export default requestHandler(service, options);